tomasgil123/brand-caffeine-ws-saas/dashboard/prompts.md

 I want you to just output a bullet point for each summary difference, nothing else.

 Make sure the title of each bullet point is in bold.
+Don't say "it" to refer to the {brand}.

 The dataframe will be delimited with four hashtags: ####